aryopg/mmlu-redux/README.md

 ```

 #### Few-Shot Evaluation
-To evaluate the Few-Shot technique on the MMLU dataset, run the following command:
+To evaluate the Few-Shot technique on the MMLU-Redux dataset, run the following command:

 ```bash
 scripts/few_shot_taxonomy.py